Meneer-de-Bruin/WCT-API/apis/api-target_POST.rst

 --------
 201: OK

-No content (JSON or otherwise) is returned.
+.. include:: descriptions/desc-response-body-empty.rst

 The HTTP Header Location contains the URL to retrieve (GET) the inserted target as described in :doc:`api-target_GET`.

 Errors